Freshdesk vs HubSpot: Which service software is right for you in 2026?

 Comparing pricing and plans: Freshdesk vs HubSpot

-Let’s be real, price is usually the dealbreaker.
-Both platforms have free plans to start, but their paid tiers and hidden costs are pretty different.
+Price is often a major factor in the decision-making process.
+Both platforms have free plans to start, but their paid tiers and structures differ.

 Freshdesk pricing